 Work and Business Ventures

-In 2013, Senator Moi was elected Senator to represent Baringo County.
-He was re-elected as Senator in 2017.
-Besides being the Senator for Baringo County, Hon.
+In 2013, Hon.
+Moi was elected Hon. to represent Baringo County.
+He was re-elected as Hon. in 2017.
+Besides being the Hon. for Baringo County, Hon.
 Gideon Moi is also the National Chairman of the country’s independence party Kenya Africa National Union (KANU), a position he has held since 2013.
 His predecessors as KANU Party Chairman are Kenya’s founding President His Excellency President Jomo Kenyatta, the Second President of Kenya the late Daniel Toroitich Arap Moi, and the current President, His Excellency President Uhuru Kenyatta.

 Service to Humanity

-During the First House of Senate, Senator Gideon served as the Chairman of
+During the First House of Senate, Hon.
+Gideon served as the Chairman of

 Parliamentary Committee on Energy.
 In this capacity, he authored the Local Content Bill.
 This Bill has emerged as the best and most progressive law that has ever been drafted in the extractive sector.